BorisMolch/pfrontend-temp/content/blog/the-new-chamber-music-enabling-vr-collaboration-with-ensemble-contrechamps.md

 +++
 Meet this millennium's new chamber music.
 Instead of a palace or concert hall, the chamber can be in a fanciful virtual space, as new music instrumental chops meet up with augmented digital dimensions.

 Held back by pandemic restrictions, renowned new music players Ensemble Contrechamps recently got to explore that new playground and see what they could discover.
-That included both a hands-on lab with the PatchXR team in the ensemble's home city of Geneva and a distance collaboration with Mexico City's Liminar.
+That included two events in October: a hands-on lab with the PatchXR team in the ensemble's home city of Geneva and a distance collaboration  with Mexico City's Liminar.

+The lab was a chance for players in Switzerland to experiment in the same room with the team, and try simultaneous virtual/physical interactions.
+The "virtual tour" was a chance to unite Mexico and Switzerland.
 When that tour couldn't take place in person, the two adventurous ensembles were able to meet in a shared space.

 Both events involved working directly with our developers to create inventive solutions to needs - bows, reeds, and code all in action.

 Serge Vuille of Ensemble Contrechamps has shared extensive behind-the-scenes documentation of what took place - and talks to us about the process.
+We catch up with Serge to tell us more.

 ![](/uploads/tour1.jpg)